Fragility of surface states in non-Wigner Dyson topological insulators: Field theory

 \section{Field theory}

 In this section, we discuss how the physics discussed above presents itself from the perspective of effective field theory.
-It is self contained, and included to provide an analytical justification for the criterion of state delocalization used empirically in previous sections.
-Readers willing to accept the evidence provided so far as convincing enough may consider this section as optional or skip it.
+The presentation is self-contained, and included to provide an analytical justification for the criterion (\ref{eq:BerryCriterion}) of state delocalization in the presence of weak disorder.
+Readers willing to accept the empirical application of the criterion as convincing enough may consider the section as optional reading.

 By ``field theory,'' we here mean theoretical frameworks in which averaging over static disorder is performed at an early stage to describe $d$-dimensional systems in a given symmetry class in terms of $(d+0)$ dimensional~\footnote{The `(d+0)' means that we are considering non-dynamical and non-interacting frameworks and thus can avoid the introduction of a time-like coordinate; we will always be considering a fixed reference energy.} nonlinear $\sigma$-models.
 Such theories have been in use for a long time in the physics of conventional disordered metals (see the textbook~\cite{Efetbook} for review) and were extended to the description of various topological insulators~\cite{gruzbergExactExponentsSpin1999,gruzbergRandombondIsingModel2001,Altland2001511} even before the momentum space topologies of clean insulators became understood.
 In parallel to that developement, the approach was upgraded to a full classification of disordered topological insulators~\cite{ryu2010} alternative to, say, the mathematical framework of non-commutative geometry~\cite{schulz-baldesTopologicalInsulatorsPerspective2016}.
 From an applied perspective, its strength is that it can predict, e.g, the flow of transport coefficients~\cite{Pruisken1984a,altlandTopologyAndersonLocalization2015,Fu2012} as a function of disorder strength or system size.
 It is this latter aspect that will be important in our discussion below.